yifanoukuleuven/yifanou/index.md

 项目批准号21BF085，2021.08-2025.12, 在研; 资助金额：20万人民币

-### (2) China National Social Science Key Project：National Social Science Fund-Unpopular and Secret Science Research Project，funded by National Social Science Fund of China(NSSFC)；
+### (2) Chinese National Social Science Key Project：National Social Science Fund-Unpopular and Secret Science Research Project，funded by National Social Science Fund of China(NSSFC)；

 ### The main participating member of the project(the first participant in the ranking order):
 Responsible for the communication history and characteristics, external communication and development of the research object; collection of relevant foreign language materials;